-Best Practices in Funding and Financing of Road Infrastructure
+Best Practices in Funding and Financing of Road Infrastructure - Collection of Case Studies

 In the past programs, national and international technical committees focused on financing topics related to the design, build, operation and maintenance of road infrastructure, with emphasis placed on relevant elements that could be implemented across the infrastructure management process.
 Despite this recent international research, many central themes remain to be improved in order to provide discipline to the different interests of public authorities, lenders, private companies and customers.